sanika455/Spring-of-Code/README.md

 •	In case of any plagiarism your PR will be rejected.

 •  Issues labeled 'Easy' are for FYs.

+•  Issues will be assigned on first come first serve basis.

+•  If you wish to work on any issue comment on the issue with your name, C no, Year and Branch.
+Once you are assigned with the issue you can start working on it.

+•  You will get maximum 2 days to work on an issue.
+If failed to do so the issue will be assigned to other student.